navkreer/Data-Analyst-Portfolio/R/README.md

-# California Real Estate Analysis and Predictions
+# Project 1: California Real Estate Analysis and Predictions

 ## Goal:
 To predict California real estate prices and analyze key factors affecting them, including ocean proximity, location, and housing specifications such as the number of rooms, using regression and data analysis.